Chapter 05 // Primitives

 From smooth curves to scattered points

-The next chapter shows elliptic curves as beautiful smooth shapes.
+The previous section showed elliptic curves over real numbers with smooth, continuous geometry.
 But real numbers have infinite precision, which computers cannot handle.
-Real implementations use curves over finite fields, and the picture changes completely.
+Moving the same equation to a finite field changes the picture completely.

 Why move to finite fields?

 This is what P-256 actually computes.
-The prime pp is a 256-bit number, the curve has roughly pppoints (by Hasse's theorem), and the Elliptic Curve Discrete Logarithm Problem (given Q=kGQ = kG, find kk) is hard because there is no geometric shortcut in a finite field.
+The prime pp is a 256-bit number, the curve has roughly pp points (by Hasse's theorem), and the ECDLP is hard because there is no geometric shortcut in a finite field.
+The points look random, and an attacker cannot exploit the visual structure that exists over the reals.

 Elliptic Curves Over Finite Fields